Jessica on Glen's Roof, 5.10a. Photo by Andrew Geo...

 Weather station 1.8 miles from here

-Mountain Project's determination of some of the classic, most popular, highest rated routes for Pond Bank:
+Mountain Project's determination of the classic, most popular, highest rated climbing routes for Pond Bank:

 Featured Route For Pond Bank